 They are sufficient 30 or 40GB of disk space.
-However, if you want to keep system backups (Timeshift), particular very large applications (Flatpaks) and / or abundant photographs, music or videos and you have a hard disk of sufficient capacity, I would recommend you reserve at least 100GB for Linux Mint .
+However, if you want to keep system backups (Timeshift), particularly very large applications (Flatpaks) and/or abundant photographs, music, or videos, and you have a hard disk of sufficient capacity, I would recommend you reserve at least 100GB for Linux Mint.

 Choose 32-bit or 64-bit Linux Mint?

 Moreover, the 64-bit version is much safer.
 Programs made for 64-bit architectures benefit from several improvements.
-That make them more difficult to attack and less likely to vulnerabilities exploitable by attackers.
-Because of the availability of less than 2GB of RAM.
+That makes them more difficult to attack and less likely to vulnerabilities exploitable by attackers because of the availability of less than 2GB of RAM.

 The latest version of Linux Mint or a previous one?

-If you want to install Linux Mint on a computer that at the time of purchase included Windows XP or Vista.
+Suppose you want to install Linux Mint on a computer that, at the time of purchase, included Windows XP or Vista.
 It might be a good idea to install version 18.1 with Xfce desktop.
-Which will be supported until April 2021.
-Otherwise, the most recent version available must be chosen .

 Does my favorite program work on Linux?

 Not really: Linux is an operating system.
-Applications made for other operating systems (such as Windows or macOS) cannot be installed and run.
-But for many programs there is also a version for Linux, such as Firefox or LibreOffice .
+But for many programs, there is also a version for Linux, such as Firefox or LibreOffice.

 How do I install new programs on Linux?

 Applications on Linux have always been managed by means of package managers.
 Programs that allow you to install and keep updated all the other programs in the system.
 In a similar way to what happens on smartphones.
 Some of which are official for their own distribution.
-You can also install packages provided by third parties. key difference and similarity between Linux mint and Ubuntu.
-But where possible it is always better to use those coming from monitored and considered safe repositories .
+You can also install packages provided by third parties.
+But where possible, it is always better to use those coming from monitored and considered safe repositories.